Coding does not work

 - Some codings have numbers next to them (1/3, 2/3, 3/3).
-Please make sure you activate all codings in these cases.
+Please make sure you activate all codings in this case

 - Please read the description of the coding found in the app.
-There you will find additional codings mentioned that need to be activated.
+You will find additional codings mentioned there that need to be activated

 Please verify your car's settings:

--The coming home lights are actived by using the headlight flasher after turning the ignition off.
+- the coming home lights are activated by using the headlight flasher after turning off the ignition

--After coding control units are often restarted.
-This can lead to certain functions needing to be reactivated (one-touch signal in iDrive, signal lights when un-/locking in iDrive, etc.)
+- after coding, control units are often restarted.
+This can lead to certain functions needed to be reactivated (one-touch signal in iDrive, signal lights when un-/locking in iDrive, etc.)

 Your car is missing the necessary equipment:

 Control units do not know all the built in equipment of a vehicle.
-It is possible that a coding was accepted without the necessary equipment for this coding being installed.
+It is possible that a coding has been accepted without the necessary equipment for this coding being installed.

-For instance, to date BMW has up to 6 different mirror wirings.
-For the mirror folding to work after coding a LIN-bus needs to be built in.
+For instance, today BMW has up to 6 different mirror wirings.
+For the mirror folding to work after coding, a LIN-bus needs to be built in.
 This is often the case for mirrors with external heating.